 - 1. Go to Video > Image > Wide dynamic range. - 2.
-Use the Local contrast slider to adjust the amount of WDR. - 3.
-Use the Tone mapping slider to adjust the amount of WDR. - 4.
 If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.

 Find out more about WDR and how to use it at axis.com/web-articles/wdr.